General health and wellbeing

-There are many things you, and those around you, can do to stay well while staying at home and practising self-isolation and social distancing - GOV.UK.
+There are many things you, and those around you, can do to stay well.

-Also, check out the healthy eating tips on the JustBe Croydon website to help you to be healthy and eat well during this time.
+Check out the healthy eating tips on the JustBe Croydon website to help you to be healthy and eat well.

-If you are struggling with your emotions and it is affecting your daily life, please contact NHS 111 online.
+If you're struggling with your emotions and it is affecting your daily life, please contact NHS 111 online.
 For help with a mental health crisis, call the South London and Maudsley (SLAM) NHS Trust on 0800 731 2864.

 2. Keep learning